Orforio/imhotep.rb/README.md

 You also need a couple of dependencies, each of which you only ever need to install once.
 If the script complains about a missing dependency, run the following:

     gem install -p http://www-cache.reith.bbc.co.uk:80 roo
+    gem install -p http://www-cache.reith.bbc.co.uk:80 fastimage

 This should install both roo, necessary to read migration logs, and nokogiri, used to scrape the website.
+Fastimage is used to get the image sizes during comparison.

 ## Usage